groupdocs-search/GroupDocs.Search-Docs/net/developer-guide/basic-usage/get-supported-file-formats.md

 url: search/net/get-supported-file-formats
 title: Get supported file formats
 weight: 5
-description: " This page describes how the search api is used to obtain a list of supported file types."
+description: "This page describes how the search api is used to obtain a list of supported file types."
 keywords: search api
 productName: GroupDocs.Search for .NET
 hideChildren: False